coredns/coredns.io/content/blog/coredns-1.1.3.md

 # Core

-The `-log` flag actually doesn't do anything, so this is a deprecation notice that this flag will be removed in the next release.

 *Experimental* DNS-over-HTTPS support was added in the server.
 Use `https://` as the server's scheme in the configuration.

+The `-log` flag actually doesn't do anything, so this is a deprecation notice that this flag will be removed in the next release.

 # Plugins

-* Deprecation notice for the *reverse* plugin.
-* Deprecation notice for the `https_google` protocol in *proxy*.
 * [*metrics*](/plugin/metrics) All in-tree plugins serve metrics with a `server` label.
    * *cache* and *dnssec* drop the capacity metrics
    * add a panic counter: `coredns_panic_count_total`